alisha17/alisha17.github.io/_posts/2018-04-25-pycon-italy.md

 comments: true
 ---

 Every good thing comes to an end and so PyCon Italy has also ended.
 This was my first time at Pycon Italy and infact, this was my first time in Italy.
-I gave a talk on how FOSS has helped me become a better programmer
+I gave a talk on how FOSS has helped me become a better programmer and then I demonstrated some of the work that I did as a part of the Outreachy internship.

 The venue was Grand Hotel Mediterraneo, just 20 minutes walk from the city centre of Florence (how convenient!) and the conference was from 19th April-22nd April.
 The talks and tutorials were in both Italian and English.